noelmrowiec/Deep-Learning-Energy-Prices-in-Illinois/README.md

 Overall, we found that a recurrent neural network (RNN) worked well for predicting the energy price of Illinois.
 We concluded that given some features, we can prediction the energy price in Illinois, for a given day, with an accuracy of XX%.
+Our model correctly predicts the energy price within 5% of the actual price 90% of the time.